noomdalv/rails_microreddit/README.md

 ## Microreddit

-This project is the fourth project of Microverse curriculum and it is all about manipulating the models, validations, and associations.
-It helps to understand how models and migration works in ruby on rail even though it is a simple project.
+This project consists in building an application similar to Reddit (called Micro-Reddit) where a user can create a post and add comments to it, the objective is to practice Ruby on Rails implementations of active record, models, and associations.

 ## Language used